SmashedFrenzy16/donut-emulator/README.md

     <br> Built using Python, it has a wide range of commands, from games to paths, etc. Experince the world of Donut Emulator.</i>
   <br>
 </p>

+## How to use:

+Run the "donut-emulator.py" file in a terminal to use.
+Type in "help" when in the Donut Emulator terminal to view all commands.

+## Current Donut Emulator Stable Release:

+Donut Emulator 1.0

+## PytoolSuite release notes:

+- Donut Emulator Build 100 (Public Beta): Basic commands, a game, and basic utilities included.
+Not stable.
+- Donut Emulator 1.0 "Thunderbolt": Improved commands, code easier to browse.
+First stable release.

+## General Notes:

+Please refer to the [releases](https://github.com/SmashedFrenzy16/donut-emulator/releases) to get any version of Donut Emulator you want.